deepeshn1988/Kafka_Examples/README.md

-# demo-scene
+# Kafka Examples

 Scripts and samples to support Confluent Platform talks.
-May be rough around the edges.
 For automated tutorials and QA'd code, see https://github.com/confluentinc/examples/

 ## Contents